Roasted Red Pepper Polenta Triangles

 Yield: Makes 24 triangles

-These squares are a terrific gluten-free appetizer base in all seasons — try our topping suggestions or invent your own.
+These squares are a terrific gluten- and dairy-free appetizer base in all seasons — try our topping suggestions or invent your own.

 These bite-size polenta triangles are a great base for a myriad of toppings.
 Here are some palate-pleasing ideas: